banish

 banish in a Sentence

-- She worked hard to banish those negative thoughts from her mind.
+- She sought to banish all negative thoughts from her mind before the high-stakes interview.

 Why banish Matters for GRE & SAT